ethereum/ethereum-org-website/src/content/developers/docs/programming-languages/python/index.md

 ## Other Aggregated Lists {#other-aggregated-lists}

-The Vyper wiki has an [inceredible list of resources for Vyper](https://github.com/ethereum/vyper/wiki/Vyper-tools-and-resources)
+The Vyper wiki has an [incredible list of resources for Vyper](https://github.com/ethereum/vyper/wiki/Vyper-tools-and-resources)
 For a compiled source of Python related tools, check out [py-eth.com](http://py-eth.com/).